 What do Intentionalist, Frelard Tamales, Terra Plata, Salare, and Hood Famous all have in common?
 A love for our communities and a drive to make the world more equitable, inclusive, and intentional.

-On April 30th, we invited four amazing restaurant owners and the Intentionalist community to a dinner party and virtual event celebrating our third anniversary — and it was an evening to remember.
+On April 30th, we invited four amazing restaurant owners and the Intentionalist community to a dinner party and virtual event celebrating Intentionalist’s three year anniversary — and it was an evening to remember.

 Food-lover, Seattle-lover, and Intentionalist-lover Ruchika Tulshyan and Intentionalist founder and CEO Laura Clise hosted the virtual celebration, featuring a panel discussion with business owners behind the four course meal, and wrapped up with a fireside chat between Ruchika and Laura.